Being Charlie: Production

 On April 22, 2015, it was announced Nick Robinson, Morgan Saylor, Common, Devon Bostick, Susan Misner, Ricardo Chavira and Cary Elwes would star in the film.
 Principal photography began in April 2015, and ended on May 7, 2015.

 Release

 The film premiered at the 2015 Toronto International Film Festival on September 14, 2015.
 The film was released on May 6, 2016, by Paladin.

 Reception

 Being Charlie received negative reviews from critics.
 On Rotten Tomatoes, the film has a rating of 23%, based on 43 reviews, with a rating of 5.09/10.
-On Metacritic, the film has a score of 47 out of 100, based on 18 critics, indicating "mixed or average reviews".
+The website's critics consensus reads, "Being Charlie has wonderful intentions and a strong central performance, but an affecting true story gets lost in the script's surfeit of clichés."
+On Metacritic, the film has a score of 47 out of 100, based on 18 critics, indicating "mixed or average" reviews.